prolaag/entrospection/README.md

 ### Included sample generators

    Call the entropy generation tool 'entrogen' with a the name of a generator and redirect the output to a file.
+To see a list of generators use the -h switch.

     $ entrogen GENERATOR_NAME -l nnn > path-to-file